 The report explores how the public and private sectors in Japan could work together to achieve a fair and vibrant social model for the post-COVID era.
 Japan has long practiced sustainable business models, disaster resilience, social cohesion, and coexistence with nature.
 The report demonstrates to the world Japan’s commitment to leveraging these attributes, referred to as “Practical Wisdom”.

-It is imperative to establish and implement country-level strategies on digitalization, de-carbonization, diversity and inclusion, and economic revitalization.
+It is imperative to establish and implement country-level strategies on digitalisation, de-carbonisation, diversity and inclusion, and economic revitalisation.
 In order to turn the COVID-19 crisis into an opportunity for transformation while achieving a much-needed Great Reset, a sense of urgency should be shared among not only business leaders but throughout society as a whole.
-The report aims to outline such a vision, proposing that Japan implement four “Great Resets” – reset attitudes, reset business culture, reset the economy and reset the global collaboration framework for a post-COVID world.
+The report aims to outline such a vision, proposing that Japan implement four “Great Resets” – reset attitudes, reset business culture, reset the economy and reset the global collaboration framework – for a post-COVID world.

 The report proposes that Japan draws on its “practical wisdom” in its effort to resetting four areas:

 To review the full report, “Driving Growth Using ‘Practical Wisdom’: Japan’s Perspectives,” that illustrates the details of the four areas of the Great Reset, click here.

 To review the World Economic Forum’s press release on this announcement, click here.